eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `Vote`
-Contains a one byte index and a `Vote` structure:
+It's a validators vote on a fork.
+Contains a one byte index from vote tower (range 0 to 31) and a `Vote` structure:
 ```rust
 Vote(u8, Vote)
 ```
 ##### `Vote`
  - from - public key of origin
- - transaction - an atomically-committed sequence of instructions
+ - transaction - a vote transaction, an atomically-committed sequence of instructions
  - wallclock - wallclock of the node that generated that message
  - slot - the unit of time given to a leader for encoding a block, it is actually an `u64` type